Ambient Films: The New Mindfulness?

 A key subset of the ambient video trend focuses on travel, whether that be cities, landscapes or the journey itself.
 The magic began in Norway back in 2009, when the world was introduced to “slow TV ” through a calming, seven-hour broadcast by the state-run Norwegian Broadcasting Corporation that followed a train’s POV journey from Bergen to Oslo.
 Since then, videos over ten hours in length have only grown in popularity, with these epic films capturing everything from real-time flights soaring through the skies to leisurely boat cruises and scenic road trips.
 The escapism and wanderlust are clear draws, scratching the travel itch without having to dig deep, all the while feeding our curiosity and exploration before planning a trip of our own.

-Enter Belmond’s new film series Long Shots – designed for passive viewing and active dreaming.
-Featuring 60-minute videos of dreamy destinations such as Portofino, Rio de Janeiro and Sardinia, these films are designed to be a first-class ticket to serenity – capturing sights and sounds in incredible high-quality detail.
+Enter Belmond’s film series Long Shots – designed for passive viewing and active dreaming.
+Featuring 60-minute videos of dreamy destinations such as Portofino, Rio de Janeiro, Iguassu Falls, Scotland and Sardinia, these films are designed to be a first-class ticket to serenity – capturing sights and sounds in incredible high-quality detail.
 Embark on a voyage through the Scottish Highlands from the Royal Scotsman train, where visuals of misty mountains, shimmering lochs and dense forests are paired with the audio of gently rumbling tracks – complete with POV shots, aerial views and cosy carriage interior moments.
 Or if you’re tired of the dark and cold of winter, take a digital voyage to the vibrant coast of Rio de Janeiro, filmed in and around the environs of Copacabana Palace and soundtracked to birdsong, waves and convivial chatter.

 Whichever you choose to tune into, you can be sure of one thing: that life’s best journeys happen at a slower pace.